Not self-care again I hear you say!

 Well firstly, I started looking into feeling healthier and happier a few years back (way before the pandemic hit) because I was feeling stressed and burned out.
 I had always loved teaching music to my students but was struggling to keep hold of this passion when under so much stress.
 In hindsight, I didn’t realise how stressed I was and I certainly didn’t know how to get rid of it.
 In fact, I was made to feel not good enough that I was finding my role stressful.

 What I didn’t know was that I was stuck in unresolved stress cycles.
-Going from one stressful situation to another without a way of putting my body back into ‘safe’ mode.
+Going from one stressful situation to another without any healthy way of putting my body back into ‘safe’ mode.
 So the flight / fight mode of the brain was always active.
-When I talk about stress – it can be opening the emails, your drive to work, unexpected meetings – it doesn’t always have to be a dangerous or angry situation.
+When I talk about stress or anxiety – it can be opening the emails, your drive to work, unexpected meetings – it doesn’t always have to be a dangerous or angry situation.

 When faced with a trigger, stressful situation, or trauma we need our brain to realise we are back in ‘safe’ mode from the danger.
 If not, we carry this unresolved issue in our thoughts and our bodies without always realising.
 No wonder I was stressed all the time!
 Like so many teachers I was rushing from one activity to another with often very little time to eat and go to the bathroom, let alone rest my brain and train it back into ‘safe’ mode.
 BUT, this is the problem!
 We are led to believe as teachers that working at anything other than 100 miles an hour is not good enough.
 In fact we are judged constantly on how much work we do, how frazzled we are and how ‘outstanding’ we are today.
 No wonder we carry so much unresolved trauma around in our bodies, ready to catch us out and drag us into depression, burn out or mid-life crisis!